rsnemmen/riaf-sed/README.md

 - [x] perl codes: add location of fortran binaries as additional parameter
 - [x] what parameters should I change for low BH masses? cf. branch lowmass
 - [ ] parallelize shooting method in `dyn.pl`
-- [ ] parallelize inverse Compton scattering in spectrum.
-Probably the trick is in fiddling with simps routines in comptonization loops
+- [x] parallelize inverse Compton scattering in spectrum.
+Inserted OpenMP directives in the comptonization loops

 ---